cruncher/sparky/README.md

 Controllers are simply functions that are called when Sparky scans this node.
-The return value of the controller is used as scope for the template to bind to, unless that value is <code>undefined</code>, in which case scope is the model.
+The return value of the controller is used as scope for the template to bind to, unless that value is <code>undefined</code>, in which case scope defaults to the model.

-You can define more than one controller.
+More than one controller can be defined.
 They are run in order.
 The return value of the last controller is used as scope.

     <div data-ctrl="my-ctrl-1 my-ctrl-2">